 Immediately after having an argument with her employer, Piku is shown heading to a mall, where she spends the rest of the day, eating sweets purchased in the mall.
 The Veere women mark the various important moments in their lives by going out, dressing in expensive Western designer brands, drinking, eating, shopping and holidaying overseas.
 These examples indicate that women’s access to public spaces and their expression of emotions publicly rests upon their location as consumers within the transnational economy.
 When her wedding was suddenly cancelled, Rani decides to go it alone on her planned honeymoon trip.
-Commenting on Bollywood’s recent women centered films Sharma (date) says that the “new film projects are focused on the ‘woman’, seeking to empower her through ‘transnational publics’ instead of the national (Indian) publics that are fraught with danger.”.
+Commenting on Bollywood’s recent women centered films Sharma (2014) says that the “new film projects are focused on the ‘woman’, seeking to empower her through ‘transnational publics’ instead of the national (Indian) publics that are fraught with danger.”.
 In other words, public spaces within which Bollywood’s women can be seen are heard are either geographically located outside India (e.g. in Queen and Veere), or metaphorically disconnected from the lives of the majority of Indians such as in malls, clubs, discos, shopping complexes, cafes (e.g. in Piku, Veere, Dear Zindagi).
 We extend Sharma’s argument further by showing that such depictions allow certain types of women - the cosmopolitan and wealthy, who are able to consume both local and global goods and services e.g. fashion, accessories, services, luxury holidays, food, and so on - are now increasingly authorised by Bollywood to be seen and heard in public spaces.
 Viewed in this way, new women have conditional loitering privileges granted by their ability to spend and consume in these public spaces, as the characters discussed in this paper show.
 In these portrayals, public spaces can be viewed as consumable items for a select few, much like food, clothes, etc. We read the female protagonists’ consumerism in the films analysed as an outcome of their exposure to neo-capitalism, a new patriarchy based on global processes of enlarging markets and the transnational flows of goods and services.
 New women’s consumerism can be understood as manifestations not only of their classed (and gendered) femininity, but also of their subjection to new patriarchy, which places specific demands of consumerism, international mobility, practices of dressing, leisure, drinking (alcohol), travelling and so on.
 Thus, these recent portrayals have created a space for women to publicly express emotions - especially anger - and to make certain claims to be seen and heard in public spaces.
 Yet, their subjection to new patriarchy determines the ways in which new women negotiate class, caste and gender in India, upholding the colonial ordering of races and genders.
-Thus, once considered amoral or decadent, participation in modern economy as a worker and consumer has been identified as one of the main characteristics of ‘new womanhood’ in India.
+Thus, once considered amoral or decadent, participation in modern economy as a worker and consumer has been identified as one of the main characteristics of new womanhood in India.